+Despite the increased mortality of some stages in breeding experiment the total length of development (from egg until adulthood) did not differ significantly from values in our observation study (ca. 28 days at 18°C) and also those reported by Kilian & Mądra (2015) (ca. 20 days at 20°C).
+Therefore we have no reason to think that larvae in breeding experiment prolonged their development due to unfavorable conditions.
+Larvae also did not increase or decrease number of their instars and they had to undergo three larval instars before maturation, which was also reported by Kilian & Mądra (2015).

-We did not observe any hostility between specimens in the observation study or signs of cannibalism between individuals as reported by (Kilian & Mądra, 2015), but it is possible that we missed it, because the estimated number of individuals in the box was close to one hundred.
+We did not observe any hostility between specimens in the observation study or signs of cannibalism between individuals as reported by (Kilian & Mądra, 2015), but it is possible that we missed it, because the estimated number of larvae and adults in the box was close to one hundred.